superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 This is my office desk that I **crafted and placed myself**.
 It is also part of the extended inventory network.
 The same Wall Safe from the earlier example is just above it.

 ### On Mission, aka cool things you didn't know you could do
+Since v3.1.1, if you put down a dump chest, then that will be filled first, after that the Vehicles and/or Drones.

 If you are out of range of your base, then you're classified to be **On Mission**.
 In this situation, pushing from your Backpack (Player Inventory) will use your vehicles and drones that are nearby as the destination to bulk move items to if there are already items of that type in them.
 ![Bicycle Prefilled On Mission](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/bicycle_prefilled_on_mission.jpg)
 Some random stuff I looted on the way to a job and then placed in the Bicycle storage.
 When I do the job, I can Smart Push these kinds of items directly to the Bicycle from within the POI.
 No need to run out to the vehicle, unless it's a new type of item.
 Don't waste your time making and dealing with dump chests!

 ### 🤼‍♀️Multiplayer Explained
 Firstly, it's important to understand that no one player owns anything **except** Vehicles or Drones in the game.